 Dr Sibylle Peters of Theatre of Research (Germany) undertook a residency exploring Live Art practices and methodologies in relation to intergenerational practices, especially with children/young people.
 The residency built on LADA’s collaboration with Sibylle on PLAYING UP, an artwork exploring the potential of Live Art to bridge generations in the form of a game played by adults and kids together.
 Sibylle produced Live Art & Kids, a Study Room Guide looking at key issues and works in relation to Live Art by, for, and with, children; Performing Research, a toolkit on how to conduct research projects with kids and adults using Live Art strategies; and My Very First Piece of Live Art, a series of short films where Sibylle invited artists to remember what their first Live Art work might have been.
 See their short films and Sibylle introductory text on the PLAYING UP website.

-Live Art & Kids and Performing Research can be downloaded through the links below, or requested as hard copies through Unbound.
+Live Art & Kids and Performing Research can be downloaded through Unbound.

 About Restock, Rethink, Reflect Four

 Restock, Rethink, Reflect (RRR) is an ongoing series mapping and marking underrepresented artists, practices and histories, whilst also supporting future generations.
 Following RRR projects on Race (2006-08), Disability (2009-12), and Feminism (2013 -15) RRR4 (2016-18) is on Live Art and Cultural Privilege.